tianrun2017/orion-schedule/README.md

 ## The main feature
 - Task schedule and task execute is divided

-this feature can give ensure for task schedule,only two instance can schedule throunds of the task ,and they will not be deplyed, Compared to the common schedule Quartz,when the task more than the threadpool,the task have the risk to be delayed
+this feature can give ensure for task schedule,only two instances can schedule thousands of the task ,and they will not be deployed, Compared to the common schedule Quartz,when the task more than the ThreadPool,the task have the risk to be delayed
 - Virtual Group

 for the virtual Group, all the instance in the group can share the task data each other,and the ability to process the task data will improved